Aérospatiale: Major activities

 Many of Aérospatiale's initial programmes were holdovers from its predecessors, particularly those of Sud Aviation.
 Perhaps the most high-profile of these programmes was Concorde, a joint French-British attempt to develop and market a supersonic commercial airliner.
-Initial work on this project had begun at Sud Aviation and the Bristol Aeroplane Company, its British counterpart.
+Initial work on this project had begun at Sud Aviation and the British Aircraft Corporation, its British counterpart.
 The engines for Concorde were also developed as a joint Anglo-French effort between SNECMA and Bristol Siddeley.
 However, the programme was highly politicised and encountered considerable cost overruns and delays.
 Ultimately, it was negatively affected equally by bad political decisions and an oil crisis in the 1970s; thus, only two airlines purchased Concorde.